opencog/atomspace/opencog/persist/sql/README.md

 Mapping the AtomSpace to RocksDB was actually quite easy, and the data structures are simple.
 In retrospect, the Postgres mapping now feels over-engineered and badly designed.
-It's possible (likely even?) that if a new SQL driver was written, using the atomspace-rocks mapping, that it would be just as fast.
+It now seems clear that one could obtain a superior Postgres backend design by porting the atomspace-rocks codebase to Postgres (or other database of choice).

 In a futuristic world, there would be one nice feature to have: pattern matching in the file-backed database.
 But this would have to somehow be